-Historic Loan Issued to California Oil Production Firm
+Historic Loan Issued to California Oil Production & Shipping Firm

 One of the largest West Coast loans ever granted in history was announced in early August by California Resources Corporation, an exploration and production company that operated in the lucrative energy sector of the United States.